Road gullies and drains

 We jet gullies to either clear a blockage or find out if there are other problems with the drainage system.
 We give priority to issues that present the biggest danger to road users or buildings.
 We don’t consider water on the highway to be a priority unless it poses an immediate danger.

 We plan jetting up to two weeks in advance, but this can change if more urgent issues arise.
-See our list of planned high pressure water jetting work (xls, 11KB)
+See our list of planned high pressure water jetting work (MS Excel, 11.6KB).

-We have a list of locations where high pressure water jetting work is needed (xls, 23KB) but has not yet been programmed.
+We have a list of locations where high pressure water jetting work is needed (MS Excel, 16KB) but has not yet been programmed.
 These locations are listed by parish and is subject to change.

 Further works and major repairs